ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

 .. note::

-   The order in which the extensions are included matters.
+   The order in which you include these extensions matters.

 When using type hints in this way, the type information in the ``Parameters`` and ``Returns`` sections can be omitted.

-Additional Directives
+Additional directives
 =====================
-Since Python docstrings are written using RST syntax, it is possible to take advantage of some directives available in this Markup language.
-Among those, it is possible to find:
+Because Python docstrings are written using RST syntax, it is possible to take advantage of some directives available in this Markup language.
+Commonly used directives include:

-- ``.. note::`` directive is useful for highlighting important information once the documentation gets rendered.
+- ``.. note::`` highlights important information in the rendered documentation.

-- ``.. warning::`` is usually used to point out an action that might result in data loss.
+- ``.. warning::`` typically points out an action that might result in data loss.

-- ``.. deprecated:: X.Y.Z`` to inform the user about the deprecated status of the object or functionality.
+- ``.. deprecated:: X.Y.Z`` informs the user about the deprecated status of the object or feature.

 You can find additional information and examples at `numpydoc`_.
 Reference this documentation as the primary source regarding docstring styles for directives